-Bringing your dog in for annual routine exams allows our South Wilton vets to monitor your pet's health, to check for early signs of health issues and to provide preventative vaccinations and parasite treatments in order to protect you pup from serious health problems.
+Bringing your dog in for annual routine exams allows our South Wilton vets to monitor your pet's health, to check for early signs of health issues and to provide preventative vaccinations and parasite treatments in order to protect your pup from serious health problems.
 Here, our South Wilton Veterinary Group team explains the benefits of preventative care for your dog.

 The goal of preventative care is to maintain your pet's health and to provide them with the care they need.
-In doing so, you give your pooch their best chance at a long, healthy and happy life.
+In doing so, you give your pooch their best chance at a long, healthy, and happy life.
 Preventative care begins with routine prevention exams, scheduled either once or twice per year depending on your dog's unique needs.

 These routine exams are physical checkups for your pet.

 By bringing your dog in to see our vets, even when they appear to be perfectly healthy, you are giving our South Wilton Veterinary Group team the opportunity to check in on and monitor your pet's health over time and diagnose and treat medical issues early and at their most treatable.
-It also allows us to provide preventative care like parasite treatments and vaccinations in order to keep your pup feeling their best.
+It also allows us to provide preventative care like parasite treatments and vaccinations to keep your pup feeling its best.

-Identifying health issues such as ear infections, gastrointestinal parasites or cancer before their obvious symptoms appear means that treatment can begin when it is most effective.
+Identifying health issues such as ear infections, gastrointestinal parasites, or cancer before their obvious symptoms appear means that treatment can begin when it is most effective.

 Our veterinarians advise our clients to bring their dogs in for yearly routine wellness exams.
 However, every pup is different and has different needs.
-Because of this, the frequency you should bring your furry companion in to our office will vary based on your dog's age, medical history and more.
+Because of this, the frequency you should bring your furry companion into our office will vary based on your dog's age, medical history, and more.

-When you bring your dog in to our South Wilton animal hospital, our team will walk through their medical history and inquire about any specific concerns you might have with their health.
+When you bring your dog into our South Wilton animal hospital, our team will walk through their medical history and inquire about any specific concerns you might have with their health.

-In some cases, we will have already asked you to bring in a sample of your pet's stool in order to conduct a fecal exam.
+In some cases, we will have already asked you to bring in a sample of your pet's stool to conduct a fecal exam.
 We will take this sample and examine it for signs of common intestinal parasites which may be otherwise difficult to detect.

 After these initial steps, your veterinarian will perform a physical checkup of your pet which will usually include any or all of the following: